publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIII/m__us_usc_t16_s1823.md

  __Governing International Fishery Agreement With Poland__

 [Pub.
-L. 105–384, title I, § 101][/us/pl/105/384/s101], Nov.
+L. 105–384, title I][/us/pl/105/384/tI], § 101, Nov.
 13, 1998, [112 Stat.
 3451][/us/stat/112/3451], provided that:

 > “Notwithstanding section 203 of the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
 1823][/us/usc/t16/s1823]), the governing international fishery agreement between the Government of the United States of America and the Government of the Republic of Poland, as contained in the message to Congress from the President of the United States dated February 5, 1998, is approved as a governing international fishery agreement for the purposes of such Act \[[16 U.S.C.
 1801][/us/usc/t16/s1801] et seq.\] and shall enter into force and effect with respect to the United States on the date of the enactment of this Act \[Nov.
 13, 1998\].”

  __Governing International Fishery Agreement With Republic of Estonia__

     [Pub.
-L. 102–587, title I, § 1001][/us/pl/102/587/s1001], Nov.
+L. 102–587, title I][/us/pl/102/587/tI], § 1001, Nov.
 4, 1992, [106 Stat.
 5039][/us/stat/106/5039], provided that the governing international fishery agreement between the Government of the United States of America and the Government of the Republic of Estonia, was approved by Congress as a governing international fishery agreement for purposes of this chapter and was to enter into force and effect with respect to the United States on Nov.
 4, 1992.

  __Fisheries Enforcement in Central Bering Sea and Central Sea of Okhotsk__

     [Pub.
-L. 102–582, title III][/us/pl/102/582], Nov.
+L. 102–582, title III][/us/pl/102/582/tIII], Nov.
 2, 1992, [106 Stat.
 4906][/us/stat/106/4906], as amended by [Pub.
-L. 104–43, title V, § 502][/us/pl/104/43/s502], Nov.
+L. 104–43, title V][/us/pl/104/43/tV], § 502, Nov.
 3, 1995, [109 Stat.
 391][/us/stat/109/391]; [Pub.
 L. 104–208, div.
-A, title I, § 101(a)][/us/pl/104/208/s101/a] \[title II, § 211(b)\], Sept.
+A, title I][/us/pl/104/208/dA/tI], § 101(a) \[title II, § 211(b)\], Sept.
 30, 1996, [110 Stat.
 3009][/us/stat/110/3009], 3009–41, which provided that this title was to be cited as the “Central Bering Sea Fisheries Enforcement Act of 1992”, prohibited vessels and nationals of United States from conducting fishing operations in Central Bering Sea and Central Sea of Okhotsk, except where such fishing operations were conducted in accordance with international fishery agreement to which United States and Russian Federation were parties, further provided for civil penalties and permit sanctions for violations of these provisions as well as authority to deny port privileges for fishing in Central Bering Sea, further authorized Secretary of Commerce to issue regulations restricting fishing in United States exclusive economic zone, and further provided for definition of terms and that this title would cease to have force and effect after the date that is seven years after Nov.
 2, 1992, except that any proceeding with respect to violations occurring prior to such date was to be conducted as if these provisions were still in effect.

  __North Pacific and Bering Sea Fisheries Advisory Body__

 [Pub.
-L. 100–629, § 5][/us/pl/100/629/s5], Nov.
+L. 100–629][/us/pl/100/629], § 5, Nov.
 7, 1988, [102 Stat.
 3287][/us/stat/102/3287], provided that:

 >     “(a)  __In General__  __.—__